PasinduOG/IRON-MAN/README.md

    - `who is pasindu` - Developer info

 ### AI Response Examples:
-The bot uses Google Gemini AI to provide intelligent Jarvis-style responses:
+The bot uses Google Gemini AI via direct API calls to provide intelligent Jarvis-style responses:

-**User**: `!jarvis what is the arc reactor?` **Jarvis**: "Sir, the arc reactor is a revolutionary clean energy device that serves as the primary power source for the Iron Man suit.
+**User**: `!jarvis what is the arc reactor?` **Jarvis**: "🤖 *Jarvis Response:*

+Sir, the arc reactor is a revolutionary clean energy device that serves as the primary power source for the Iron Man suit.
 It generates clean, virtually limitless energy through a miniaturized fusion reaction, representing a breakthrough in sustainable technology."

-**User**: `!jarvis how does machine learning work?` **Jarvis**: "Excellent question, Sir.
+**User**: `!jarvis how does machine learning work?` **Jarvis**: "🤖 *Jarvis Response:*

+Excellent question, Sir.
 Machine learning enables computers to learn and improve from experience without being explicitly programmed.
 It uses algorithms to identify patterns in data, make predictions, and continuously refine its accuracy - much like how I adapt to serve you better."

+**AI Features:**
+- **🤖 Thinking Indicator**: Shows "🤖 Thinking..." before generating response
+- **🎯 Formatted Responses**: All AI responses include "🤖 *Jarvis Response:*" header
+- **⚡ Direct API**: Uses direct Google Gemini API calls for faster responses
+- **🛡️ Error Handling**: Comprehensive error handling with fallback messages

 ## 📈 Performance & Statistics